HornsAndHooves/pg_saurus/README.markdown

 * Run `rake spec`.
 * Make sure migrations don't raise exceptions and all specs pass.

+## Deploying to GemFury
+Make sure you have an account on GemFury and it has been made a collaborator of the TMXCredit corporate account, then run:

+    rake gemfury:push

 ## TODO:

 Add next syntax to create table: